Vaishnav-Kanhirathingal/PassMark/README.md

 ## Material-You theming

 this app implements Material-You theming which means it has dynamic color support for UI elements.
 To make use of this, change your phone's system color and the app would match it.
-Assuming dynamic colors is enables on device
+Assuming dynamic colors is enabled on device

 <img src="https://github.com/user-attachments/assets/08490913-800e-49ff-b1da-c84b816199c1" alt="Empty home screenshot" width="273">
 <img src="https://github.com/user-attachments/assets/f020d0de-3e8b-456a-bc26-7540d2bb46a5" alt="Empty home screenshot" width="273">